 Electrostatic filters are the most effective when it comes to trapping small particles.
-According to the EPA, HEPA filters are designed to capture 99.97% of all particles, according to the EPA.
-They have an efficiency rating of 17 to 20 on the MERV scale and will significantly improve indoor air quality.
-However, due to their dense filtration material, most HEPA filters restrict airflow too rigorously and cannot be used in grilles or in residential ovens, and are instead used in hospitals and industrial environments.
+According to the EPA, HEPA filters are designed to capture 99.97% of all particles, and have an efficiency rating of 17 to 20 on the MERV scale.
+This makes them a great choice for improving indoor air quality.
+However, due to their dense filtration material, they cannot be used in grilles or in residential ovens, and are instead used in hospitals and industrial environments.

 HEPA filters are ideal for portable or room air purifiers, as their primary function is to remove harmful particles from the air as it passes through the HVAC system.
 This ensures that the indoor air quality is up to par.
 HEPA filters can remove 99.97% of contaminants and allergens, including dust particles up to 0.3 microns in size.
 HVAC air filters with a MERV rating between 5 and 8 can capture particles between 3.0 and 10.0 microns, while those with a MERV rating between 9 and 12 can capture particles between 1.0 and 3.0 microns.